danintel/sawtooth-faq/transaction-processing.rst

 -----------------------
 It means a the transaction processor tried to access (get/put) a value not in the list of inputs/outputs.
 This occurs when a client submits a transaction with an inaccurate list of inputs/outputs.

+Make sure the Sawtooth address is the correct length--the address is 70 hex characters, which represent a 35 byte address (including the 6 hex character or 3 byte Transaction Family prefix).

 What does this error mean: ``applicator->Apply errorState Get Authorization error.
 Check transaction inputs.``
 --------------------
 See the answer above.